 As it stands, Wales are favourites to take the top spot in the pool with Australia seen as runner-ups, but an Australian team which is overlooked is an Australian team that could upset the apple cart.
 Here are our predictions for each of Wales’ matches in the pools, which we see them as Pool D winners.

 Our predictions for Wales’ pool matches are below – do you think we have these right?

 Wales 24 – 18 Australia

 Who will likely be the runner-up of Pool C?
 A French side on the decline or an Argentinian team full of players brimming with success from winning the South African conference in the Super Rugby.
-French teams always seem to find a way to peak at Rugby World Cups, but we feel the Pumas are looking too strong and will come away from Pool C as runner-ups, which is out of frying pan and into the fire as they will have to face the red-hot Welsh.
+French teams always seem to find a way to peak at Rugby World Cups, but we feel Argentina are looking too strong and will come away from Pool C as runner-ups, which is out of frying pan and into the fire as they will have to face the red-hot Welsh.
 While Argentina has a chance here with their huge physical forward pack, we feel the Welsh have too much class across the pitch once the initial onslaught has died down.